To determine if you might benefit from joining a credit union, take a look at some of its advantages:

 Better interest rates

-In general, credit unions offer lower interest rates on loans and higher rates on savings accounts compared to banks.
-See a comparison of rates via the National Credit Union Administration.
+In general, credit unions offer lower interest rates on loans and higher rates on savings accounts compared to traditional banks.